 Component Prep.
 Part 1: Pro Mini ( 3.3v 8Mhz ) (click any image to enlarge)

-The MIC5205 regulator is not efficient at low power, so removing it reduces your sleep current by ~50%.
+The MIC5205 regulator is not efficient at low currents, so removing it reduces your sleep current by ~50%.
 However that modification also forces you to deal with a rail voltage that changes over time.
-Thermal variation from 15 to 45°C will raise your rail by about 100 millivolts on lithium cells that have been in service for a few months.
-If your sensor circuit is a voltage divider that is being powered by the same voltage the ADC is using as a reference then the ADC readings are unaffected by this.
+Thermal rise from 15 to 45°C will raise your rail voltage by about 100 millivolts on lithium cells that have been in service for a few months. (~ 5mv /°C) If your sensor circuit is a voltage divider that is being powered by the same voltage the ADC is using as a reference then the ADC readings are unaffected by this.
 However you will need to compensate for this in your calculations if your analog sensor circuits are not ratio-metric.
-Battery thermal mass can also cause hysteresis unless you read your reference resistors under the same conditions.
-Regulated promini’s usually see the rail vary by only 10-20 millivolts over a similar range of temperatures however it’s worth noting the reg/cap combinations on cheap eBay modules are subject to other problems such as noise; which can be even more problematic wrt the quality of your data.
+Battery thermal mass will cause hysteresis unless you read your reference resistors under the same conditions.
+Regulated ProMini’s usually see the rail vary by ~10-20 millivolts over a similar range of temperatures however it’s worth noting the reg/cap combinations on cheap eBay modules can be subject to other problems such as noise; which can be even more problematic wrt the quality of your data.
 Most chip-based I2C sensor modules carry their own regulators (usually a 662k LDO) and use internal bandgap reference voltages so they are unaffected by the changing rail.

-So making students deal with deal with supply variation right from the start will save them from making more serious mistakes later on because every component in your logger is a temperature sensor.
+So making students deal with deal with power supply variation right from the start will save them from making more serious mistakes later because every component in your logger is a temperature sensor.